hxu1/scripts/README.md

 # `sudo-no-password.sh`

-Disable password when running `sudo`.
+Disable password when elevating privilege, for both `sudo` and `polkit`.